Where to rent winter sports equipment in Montréal

 Winter wonders in Parc Jean-Drapeau

-In summer, it's a green oasis and festival venue just across the Saint-Lawrence River from the Old Port, while in winter Parc Jean-Drapeau welcomes nature lovers and winter sports enthusiasts.
-The refrigerated Skaters Trail lets you skate among the trees and see views of the city along the way, while snowshoeing, cross-country skiing and fatbike trails offer a wintery way to explore the park – rent equipment on site with Patin Patin.
+In summer, Parc Jean-Drapeau exists as a perfectly green oasis and festival venue just across the Saint-Lawrence River from the Old Port.
+In winter, it welcomes nature lovers and winter sports enthusiasts for plenty of cold weather fun.
+The refrigerated Skaters Trail lets you skate among the trees and see views of the city along the way, while snowshoeing, cross-country skiing and fat bike trails offer a wintery way to explore the park – rent equipment on site with Patin Patin.
 Meanwhile, inside the Biosphère environment museum’s Buckminster Fuller geodesic dome experience exhibitions and activities designed to connect us with nature.

 Adventures in the city's South-West

-Skate like a pro hockey player at BLEU BLANC ROUGE refrigerated outdoor rinks at Parc Willibrord in the Verdun neighbourhood (so many good restaurants!) and in Parc Hayward in LaSalle and Parc de la Confédération in Côte-des-Neiges–Notre-Dame-de-Grâce – they're bigger than most rinks because they were built to match official National Hockey League size by the Montréal Canadiens Children's Foundation.
+Skate like a pro-hockey player at BLEU BLANC BOUGE refrigerated outdoor rinks at Parc Willibrord in the Verdun neighbourhood (so many good restaurants!) and in Parc Hayward in LaSalle and Parc de la Confédération in Côte-des-Neiges–Notre-Dame-de-Grâce – they're bigger than most rinks because they were built to match official National Hockey League size by the Montréal Canadiens Children's Foundation.

 A unique winter experience at Parc Frédéric-Back and beyond

-Thanks to La TOHU, you can borrow cross-country skis, snowshoes and even kites for free to enjoy winter at Parc Frédéric-Back, one of the largest parks in Montréal with skiing trails in winter and biking and walking trails in summer.
+Thanks to La TOHU, you can borrow cross-country skis, snowshoes and even kites for free to enjoy winter at Parc Frédéric-Back, one of the largest parks in Montréal, boasting skiing trails in winter and biking and walking trails in summer.
 First come, first served for rentals.

-Explore the forested areas of the island of Montreal on the cross-country ski trails maintained GUEPE, a group of outdoor educators dedicated to year-round nature appreciation.
+Explore the forested areas of the island of Montréal on the cross-country ski trails maintained by GUEPE, a group of outdoor educators dedicated to year-round nature appreciation.
 Rent new skis at nature parks including Parc-nature de l'Île-de-la-Visitation, Parc-nature du Bois-de-Liesse Des Champs and Parc-nature du Cap-Saint-Jacques.

 Indoor days downtown

-For a change, or if the weather's particularly cold, head indoors to the lively atmosphere of Atrium Le 1000, a skating rink located in one of the city’s tallest buildings, Le 1000.
-A windowed glass dome lets natural light onto the ice, while seasonal lighting and year-round events maintain a festive mood.
-Atrium Le 1000 also plays music to skate by, offers rentals and skating lessons for kids and adults, features a food court with several restaurant options and can be conveniently reached through the Underground Pedestrian Network from Bonaventure metro station.
+If you’re looking to mix things up, or if the weather's particularly cold, head indoors to the lively atmosphere of Atrium Le 1000, a skating rink located in one of the city’s tallest buildings, Le 1000.
+A windowed glass dome allows the ice to be lit by beams of natural light, while seasonal dressing and year-round events maintain a festive mood.
+Featuring a soundtrack of fun tunes for your skate, Atrium Le 1000 also offers rentals and skating lessons for kids and adults, features a food court with several, family-friendly restaurant options and can be conveniently reached through the Underground Pedestrian Network from Bonaventure metro station.

 Riverside in Old Montréal